Garden in the Woods

-Members at the Individual with Garden Access level and higher levels admitted free
+Members at the Individual with Garden Access level and higher admitted free

-- Refrain from smoking; it's not allowed anywhere on the premises.
+- Do not smoke anywhere on the premises.

 - Picnic only on the patio by the Education Building.

-- Do not disturb any gardens or block or disturb paths.
+- Stay on the paths, and do not disturb the gardens or block paths.